AnnA227/AnnA227.github.io/teaching.markdown

 Throughout my time as a tutor, I have actively sought out opportunities to develop my teaching practice and to learn from my experiences in the classroom.
 As a result, I have built up a toolkit of practical techniques for classroom management, and I have also developed a clearer view of my own goals as a teacher.
 I hope to continue building on this foundation, always seeking new ways to support students in their academic journey.

-This semester, I am enrolled in the [Introduction to Academic Practice (IntroAP)](https://institute-academic-development.ed.ac.uk/learning-teaching/cpd/intro-ap){:target="_blank"} teaching development course run by Edinburgh's Institute for Academic Development.
-Participating in this course has given me the opportunity to reflect deeply on my teaching practice, and will hopefully lead to official recognition of my teaching through [Associate Fellowship of the Higher Education Academy (HEA)](https://advance-he.ac.uk/fellowship/associate-fellowship){:target="_blank"}.
+This semester, I completed the [Introduction to Academic Practice (IntroAP)](https://institute-academic-development.ed.ac.uk/learning-teaching/cpd/intro-ap){:target="_blank"} teaching development course run by Edinburgh's Institute for Academic Development.
+Participating in this course gave me the opportunity to reflect deeply on my teaching practice, and has led to official recognition of my teaching through [Associate Fellowship of the Higher Education Academy (HEA)](https://advance-he.ac.uk/fellowship/associate-fellowship){:target="_blank"}.

 * * *